uq-eresearch/thales/doc/thales-install-guide.md

         RAILS_ENV=production rake assets:precompile

-5. Create wrapper script so that Unicorn can be run in the correct RVM gemset.
+5. Create a wrapper script so that Unicorn can be run in the correct RVM gemset.

         rvm current # use the result from this as the second argument in the next command